Lemon Tree (2008 film)

-Lemon Tree (עץ לימון; شجرة ليمون) is a 2008 Palestinian drama film directed by Eran Riklis and co-directed by his cousin Ira Riklis.
-It stars Hiam Abbass, Ali Suliman, Danny Leshman, Rona Lipaz-Michael, Tarik Kopty, Amos Lavi, Lana Zreik and Amnon Wolf.
-The film describes the legal efforts of a Palestinian widow to stop the Israeli Defense Minister, her next door neighbor, from destroying the lemon trees in her family farm.
+Lemon Tree (עץ לימון; شجرة ليمون) is a 2008 drama film directed by Eran Riklis, co-written by Suha Arraf.
+Starring Hiam Abbass, Ali Suliman, Danny Leshman and Rona Lipaz-Michael, it follows the legal efforts of a Palestinian widow to stop the Israeli Defense Minister, her new next door neighbor, from destroying the lemon trees in her family farm.
 At the same time, she develops a human bond with the minister's wife.

+The film is loosely based on a true story where trees were finally uprooted in the interest of Shaul Mofaz, Israeli Defense Minister from 2002 to 2006.

-It was released in Israel on 27 March 2008, and it received a tepid response from Israeli audiences.
-It was released internationally through IFC Films on 17 April 2009.
-From there, the film has achieved critical success and it has received nominations for several awards such as Best Actress and Best Screenwriter at the 21st European Film Awards.
+The film had its world premiere in the Panorama section of the 58th Berlin International Film Festival, and was theatrically released in Israel on 27 March 2008.
+It received a tepid response from Israeli audiences, but was well received internationally.
+It was nominated for Best Actress (Abbass) and Best Screenwriter at the 21st European Film Awards.

 Plot

 The Israeli Defense Minister Israel Navon (Doron Tavory) moves to a house on the border between Israel and the West Bank, with the building sitting on the Israeli side just next to the dividing line.
 The Israeli Secret Service views the neighboring lemon grove of Salma Zidane (Hiam Abbass), a Palestinian widow whose family has cared for the area for generations, as a threat to the minister and his wife.
 The security forces soon set up a guard post and a fence around the grove.
 They then obtain an order to uproot the lemon trees.

-Salma feels isolated given that her son has moved to Washington, D.C. and her daughters are now married.
+Salma feels isolated given that her son has moved to Washington, D.C., and her daughters are now married.
 The local village elder Abu Kamal (Makram Khoury) advises her to give in, but Salma decides to work with the young lawyer Ziad Daud (Ali Suliman) and a tenderness grows between the two lonely people.
 They take their case all the way to the Supreme Court.
 Mira Navon (Rona Lipaz-Michael), the minister's wife, sympathizes with Salma.
 The court case receives notable media attention, and Mira gives a news interview that her husband regrets.
 Mira believes that the Israeli military overreacted, and she also shares Salma's sense of personal loneliness.
 Although they never speak, a complex human bond develops between the two women.

-The Supreme Court rules that there is no need for the military to uproot Salma's lemon orchard but they may prune to the stumps up to half of her trees.
-This they do, and erect a high concrete wall to protect the minister's house.
+The Supreme Court rules that the military does not need to uproot Salma's lemon orchard, but they may prune to the stumps up to half of her trees.
+They do this and erect a high concrete wall to protect the minister's house.
 Mira decides to leave her husband, while Salma no longer sees Ziad.

-It is based on a true story where trees have been finally unprooted in the interest of Shaoul Mofaz, Israeli Defense Minister 2002 - 2006.